squidfunk/mkdocs-material/docs/reference/variables.md

 ### Using variables in snippets

-You may want to use variables in snippets, for example, when describing the same procedure in multiple contexts where only one piece of information differs.
+In order to use variables in snippets, e.g., when using the same snippet in multiple contexts.
 This does not work with snippets that are included using the [Snippets][2] extension.
 Instead, you can use the [macros][3] plugin for defining snippets.

-To this end, add the snippet location using the `include_dir` parameter to the plugin's configuration in `mkdocs.yml`, for example:
+Add the snippet location using the `include_dir` parameter to the plugin configuration in `mkdocs.yml`, for example:

 ``` yaml
 plugins: